Mourinho’s treatment of Luke Shaw follows pattern

 These comments have rubbed a lot of people the wrong way, especially given the fact that the 21-year-old England international only returned in the summer from a career threatening double leg fracture he suffered at the start of the 2015-16 campaign.

 Shaw has pushed hard, so it seems for the outside, to regain his fitness and win back his place in United’s lineup but the likes of Daley Blind, Matteo Darmian and Marcos Rojo have been deployed out of position at left back ahead of Shaw and he’s made just 15 appearances all season.
-Mourinho has called his fitness and focus into question twice this season already after a defeat at Watford and following a win at Swansea.
+Mourinho has called his fitness and focus into question twice this season already after a defeat at Watford and following a win at Swansea, plus rumblings coming out of United early on this season suggested that Shaw was struggling with the new regime.

 Now, Shaw’s fitness history may suggest Mourinho’s comments about his focus are close to the mark.